 This was the only casting decision that I sort of second guessed.
 I never watched DAWSON’S CREEK and had only seen Katie Holmes act in THE GIFT – which I thought she was good in for the record.
 But my concern was that she may come off as being too young for the role – and she does.
 She is already an assistant D.A. when Bruce leaves Gotham.
 Bruce is still in college at Princeton, so he’s about 21 or so.
 Is she older than Bruce?
 She would have to be.
 And she certainly doesn’t look to be in her early 30s when Bruce returns to Gotham after a seven year absence.

-On to the more important question: how is her performance?
-It is OK.
 She serves the role as Bruce’s conscience and does that quite well.
 She is a do-gooder who cares about Gotham and wants to save the city.
 Ms. Holmes is fairly convincing in that regard.
 Her performance is the strongest when she displays her disappointment for Bruce – once after the parole hearing for his parent’s killer.
 Then again later on, when she first sees Bruce after he has returned to Gotham City.

 Alfred Pennyworth (Michael Caine)